-GCDs, with a focus on the legislation relating to exempt uses of water and the district rules promulgated pursuant to that authority.
+When adopting rules regulating groundwater production, all districts must comply with their enabling legislation.6 The following sections discuss the enabling legislation and rules of Chapter 36 GCDs, with a focus on the legislation relating to exempt uses of water and the district rules promulgated pursuant to that authority.

-1. A GCD's permitting authority
+1. A GCD's authority and limits

-Chapter 36 of the Texas Water Code grants GCDs broad authority to manage, conserve, and protect groundwater resources through rulemaking and permitting.
-A GCD must require a permit for the "drilling, equipping, operating, or completing of wells or for substantially altering the size of wells or well pumps," and it may require permit amendments for changes in "the withdrawal or use of groundwater" during a permit term.
-By rule a GCD must "determine each activity regulated by the district for which a permit or permit amendment is required."
-It is a violation of Chapter 36 for any person, firm, or corporation to "drill a well," "alter the size of a well or well pump such that it would bring that well under the jurisdiction of the district," or "operate a well" without first obtaining a permit.
-10
+Chapter 36 of the Texas Water Code grants GCDs broad authority to manage, conserve, and protect groundwater resources through rulemaking and permitting.7 A GCD is authorized to require a permit for the "drilling, equipping, operating, or completing of wells or for substantially altering the size of wells or well pumps," if the well will be used for commercial purposes and it may require permit amendments for changes in "the withdrawal or use of groundwater" during a permit term.8 By rule a GCD must "determine each activity regulated by the district for which a permit or permit amendment is required."
+It is a violation of Chapter 36 for any person, firm, or corporation to "drill a well," "alter the size of a well or well pump such that it would bring that well under the jurisdiction of the district," or "operate a well" without first obtaining a permit.10